 1. Take the Light Rail from the Airport

 The Link Light Rail from SEA-TAC to downtown costs $3.25 and takes 40 minutes.
-Uber from the airport? $35-55.
-The train runs every 6-15 minutes from 5AM to midnight and drops you at Westlake Station in the heart of downtown.
-Buy an ORCA card ($3) at the station — it works on trains, buses, and the streetcar.
+An Uber from the airport runs $35-55.
+The train arrives every 6-15 minutes from 5AM to midnight and drops you at Westlake Station in the heart of downtown.
+Grab an ORCA card ($3) at the station — it works on trains, buses, and the streetcar.

-I've seen tourists wait 20 minutes for an Uber in the rain when the train is right there.
-Don't be that person.
+While tourists wait 20 minutes for a rideshare in the rain, the train is right there.
+Be the one who already knows.

 2. You Don't Need a Car

-Seattle's transit is good.
+Seattle's transit is genuinely good.
 The light rail connects the airport, Capitol Hill, downtown, University District, and the International District.
 Buses fill the gaps.
 Washington State Ferries are world-class.
-And honestly, downtown Seattle is very walkable.
+And downtown Seattle rewards walking.

-The only time you need a car: day trips to Olympic National Park or Mount Rainier.
-Rent one for the day.
+The one exception: day trips to Olympic National Park or Mount Rainier.
+Rent a car for the day and return it.

 3. But If You Do Drive, Avoid I-5 at All Costs

-Seattle traffic is a nightmare between 7-9AM and 4-7PM.
-The I-5 corridor through downtown becomes a parking lot.
-Use Google Maps and accept the surface street routes.
-Parking downtown is $25-40/day.
+Seattle traffic turns brutal between 7-9AM and 4-7PM, when the I-5 corridor through downtown becomes a parking lot.
+Trust Google Maps and take the surface street routes it suggests.
+Parking downtown runs $25-40/day.

 Food and Drink